 Timing above 100 km/h is to be accomplished by two optical scanner triggered (tripod with swivel and telescope sight), video or similar systems, one at each end of the timed distance that can determine the exact instant the front of the boat passes a line determined by the surveyed timing marks (610.02).
+Video based timing using Line-scan cameras at 2000 frames per second or better and have GPS sychronization and Finish Lynx software is also approved.
 The systems must be linked and trigger two timers (clocks).
 The official record time is the average of the two timers.